SATCOM in Mountainous Terrain

 - Click to accept the changes and close the Properties Browser.

 Creating a Link Budget in the Access tool is referred to as a Simple Link Budget.
-The Link Budget report is a specialized Access report for basic link budget analysis and is available using the Link Budget button in the Reports frame of the Access window.
+The Link Budget report is a specialized Access report for basic link budget analysis and is available using the Link Budget button in the Reports panel of the Access window.

-- Right-click on Download_Rx () in the Object Browser.
+- Right-click on Download_Rx (

-- Select Access... () in the shortcut menu.
+) in the shortcut menu. - Expand (

-- Expand () TerraSarX_31698 () in the Associated Objects list in the Access Tool.
+) in the Associated Objects list in the Access tool. - Select Download_Tx (

-- Click in the Reports frame.
+). - Click in the Reports panel.

 - Leave the Link Budget report open.

-- Leave the Access Tool open.
+- Leave the Access tool open.

 Taking terrain into consideration